mhmxs/calico-route-reflector-operator-proposal/README.md

  * Protect node to loose all route reflectors
   * Controller should wait some time before removing obsolete route reflectors
   * In long term should be more robust to check BGP sessions instead of waitig fixed time foolishly
+ * Avoid loosing a zone have effect on working zones
+  * Select one route reflector from the same zone, one from any other zone and the third one from any zone.
+In this way each client has route reflectors from different zones.

  ### Route Reflector topologies